covid-19 information for aged care workers

 You UNION is here to help you stay informed and safe at work.

-Tragically, COVID is out of control in aged care facilities across the country despite the best efforts of Aged Care workers to protect their residents.
+COVID is still out of control in aged care facilities across the country despite the best efforts of Aged Care workers to protect their residents.

-Your union is here to support you where we can, and we have collated a number of Frequently Asked Questions (FAQs) that we have been receiving here to help keep all Aged Care workers informed about their health and safety rights at work.
+Your union is here to support you and keep you informed about your health and safety rights at work.

 frequently asked questions